-In order to provide you with this variation, midwifery students at UWE, are expected to travel to placements areas across the region.
-We will try to keep you in your primary placement area (PPA); but due to the nature of the programme and in order for you to achieve the practice experiences required for registration, it is not possible to guarantee all placements will be geographically close to where you live.
-All placements have been audited to ensure that they meet your learning needs and you can contribute by completing placement evaluations after each placement block.
+In order, to provide you with this variation, midwifery students at UWE, are expected to travel to placements areas across the region.
+We will try to keep you in your primary placement area (PPA) for each given year of the programme; but due to the nature of the programme and in order for you to achieve the practice experiences required for registration, it is not possible to guarantee all placements will be geographically close to where you live.